-- 2. Since FY 2017-18, Public Works has been preparing condition assessments for its water infrastructure.
-To date, the condition assessments for:

-- Spreading grounds are 100 percent complete

-- Debris basins are 54 percent complete

-- Pump stations are 66 percent complete

-- Low-flow diversion are 67 percent complete

-- Ocean outlets are 62 percent complete

-- Storm drains are approximately 34 percent complete

-- Open channels are 33 percent complete

-- 3. In May 2019, Public Works awarded a \$1.1M contract for the construction of the Avenue M and 5th Avenue East Wellhead Arsenic Treatment System Project, which will lower naturally occurring arsenic in the groundwater wells in Waterworks District 40, and in turn increase local water supply and resiliency during drought periods.
-Construction for the civil work began on October 23, 2019, and was completed May 22, 2020.
-The installation of the arsenic treatment system is expected to begin June 30 and construction is scheduled to be completed on August 31, 2020.

-- 4. In March 2020, Public Works, in collaboration with Internal Services Department, awarded a \$2.5M contract to design and construct a hydro power generation facility.
-The facility consists of (2) 200 kW hydro turbines, replacing 2 existing pressure reduction values at M5 East facility in Waterworks District 40.
-The design of the project is scheduled to be completed by June 30, 2020, and the construction is scheduled to be completed December 30, 2021.
+- 2. The Santa Anita Dam Spillway Modification Project will bring Santa Anita Dam in compliance with the California Division of Safety of Dams regulations and mitigate flood risk to downstream communities.
+A new spillway capable of passing the probable maximum flood will be built.
+Improvements will be made to the electrical, mechanical, water, and control systems, as well.
+The total cost to complete this project is \$36 M. Project completion is scheduled for February 2021.
+These dam improvements along with modifications to Santa Anita Debris Dam, Santa Anita Headworks, and Santa Anita Spreading Grounds are estimated to result in an average annual increase in groundwater recharge of over 500 acre-feet per year. - 3.
+Public Works continues to work on the update of the County's Floodplain Management Plan (FMP), which is an overall strategy of programs (including a Program of Public Information), projects, and measures aimed at reducing the adverse impacts of flood hazards on unincorporated Los Angeles County communities.
+Concurrently, Public Works is updating the Repetitive Loss Area Analysis (RLAA) for unincorporated Los Angeles County.
+The RLAA outlines the location of these areas, the likely sources of flooding, and possible mitigation measures to reduce the risk from flood event.
+The FMP and RLAA updates are anticipated to be completed in winter 2020-21. - 4.
+Since FY 2017-18, Public Works has been preparing condition assessments for its water infrastructure.
+To date, the condition assessments for: - Spreading grounds are 100 percent complete - Debris basins are 78 percent complete - Pump stations are 75 percent complete - Low-flow diversion are 76 percent complete - Ocean outlets are 62 percent complete - Storm drains are approximately 46 percent complete - Open channels are 72 percent complete - Seawater barriers 0 percent complete initiating the assessment - 5.
+In May 2019, Public Works awarded a \$1.1M contract for the construction of the Avenue M and 5th Avenue East Wellhead Arsenic Treatment System Project, which will lower naturally occurring arsenic in the groundwater wells in Waterworks District 40, and in turn increase local water supply and resiliency during drought periods.
+Construction for the civil work began on October 23, 2019 and was completed May 22, 2020.
+The installation of the arsenic treatment system began on July 27, 2020, and construction is scheduled to be completed in March 2021. - 6.
+In March 2020, Public Works, in collaboration with Internal Services Department, awarded a \$2.5M contract to design and construct a hydro power generation facility.
+The facility consists of two 200 kW hydro turbines, replacing two existing pressure reduction values at M5 East facility in Waterworks District 40.
+The design of the project was completed on July 24, 2020, and construction is scheduled to be completed December 30, 2021.